ishanpranav/rebus/Design.md

 # Design
-Rebus simulates a dialogue between a _player\'s character_ and their _navigational microcomputer_.
+Ishan Pranav's REBUS simulates a dialogue between a _player\'s character_ and their _microcomputer_ assistant.
 The player works with their character\'s microcomputer to issue orders to _spacecraft_ under their control.
 ## Spacecraft
 All spacecraft are functionally identical.